This post shows you tips for how to stop overspending your budget!

 Every time I receive a direct deposit, money is automatically sent to the credit union and my investment brokerage without me even knowing.

-6. Grocery Shop Online
+6. Do Grocery Shopping Online According to Sales

 Use Instacart, Wal-Mart, or any online grocery service near you.
 As you add items, you can watch the bill grow to hit your budget target and substitute where needed!